The easiest way to get UTM parameters into Salesforce

-When you try to run reports in Salesforce to see how many leads come from your Facebook campaigns, they'll be 3 different Sources that you'll need to stitch together.
+When you try to run reports in Salesforce to see how many leads come from your Facebook campaigns, they'll appear as 3 different sources that you'll need to stitch together.

-However, Attributer takes into account the possibility for these inconsistencies and will attribute a lead to Paid Social regardless of capitalization and other inconsistencies.
+However, Attributer takes into account the possibility for these inconsistencies and will attribute a lead to the correct channel (Paid Social in the above example) regardless of capitalization and other inconsistencies.

 3. Captures landing page data as well